-Expect a fully immersive simulation in which you will be playing a leadership role and making decisions with your team.
-Participants need to block out 4-6 hours total.
-Inform participants whether they will be participating in the simulations on their own as a "Team Lead" OR participating in a group [select one].
-Every participant/group of participants [select one] must have a personal computer/laptop/charger to participate and headphones are recommended.
-Participation over a mobile device is not possible.
-Participants need to review the Background Documents (see Annex 3) prior to the event in order to assume their roles in the simulation.
-Provide participants with information about the time and details of the venue.
-Provide participants in advance with details regarding the public health protocols that should be followed.
+- Expect a fully immersive simulation in which you will be playing a leadership role and making decisions with your team. - Participants need to block out 4-6 hours total. - Every participant must have a personal computer/laptop to participate.
+Participation over a mobile device is not possible. - Participants need to review the Background Documents (see Annex 3) prior to the event in order to assume their roles in the simulation.

-OPTIONS FOR ADAPTING THE AGENDA OR FORMAT OF THE WORKSHOP
+ANNEX 2 OPTIONS FOR ADAPTING THE AGENDA OR FORMAT OF THE WORKSHOP